Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/docs/team-minutes/team_agreement.md

 *This document was created by Group B of the Multiple Non-Profits and Health/Wellness Project to outline a set of general guidelines all team members are expected to follow for the duration of this project.*

 Created: September 16, 2022
-Last updated: Sepetember 22, 2022
+Last updated: September 22, 2022

 ---